Paraidomat/markdown-pandoc-todo/README.md

 # markdown-pandoc-todo
-Create a HTML ToDo-list from markdown files using markdown
+Create a HTML ToDo-list from markdown files using pandoc

 ## Which problem does this solve?